90chandan/developer-testing-interview-questions-answer/README.md

                     - Mock objects simulate the behavior of real objects in a controlled manner, allowing you to isolate the code under test from its dependencies.
                     - Moq is commonly used in unit tests to replace external dependencies such as databases, web services, or external APIs with mock implementations.
                     - With Moq, you can set up expectations for method calls, specify return values, verify interactions, and more.
+        - **FluentAssertions** FluentAssertions is a fluent assertion library for .NET that provides a more expressive syntax for writing assertions in tests.

 **2 _Write_ _Test_ _Methods:_** In C#, unit tests are written as methods within test classes.
 These methods typically follow a naming convention such as `MethodName_StateUnderTest_ExpectedBehavior`.
 Each test method should contain one or more assertions to verify the behavior of the code being tested.

 **3 _Arrange,_ _Act,_ _Assert (AAA):_** Unit tests generally follow the AAA pattern: